ibm-mas/ansible-devops/ibm/mas_devops/roles/cp4d_service/README.md

     For more information on how Predict and HP Utilities make use of Watson Studio, refer to [Predict/HP Utilities documentation](https://www.ibm.com/docs/en/mhmpmh-and-p-u/8.2.0?topic=started-getting-data-scientists)

-!!! note
+!!! warning
-    The reconcile many CP4D resources will be marked as Failed multiple times during initial installation.
-These are **misleading status updates**, the install is just really slow and the operators can not properly handle this.
+    The reconcile of many CP4D resources will be marked as Failed multiple times during initial installation, these are **misleading status updates**, the install is just really slow and the operators can not properly handle this.
 For example, if you are watching the install of CCS you will see that each **rabbitmq-ha** pod takes 10-15 minutes to start up and it looks like there is a problem because the pod log will just stop at a certain point.
 If you see something like this as the last message in the pod log `WAL: ra_log_wal init, open tbls: ra_log_open_mem_tables, closed tbls: ra_log_closed_mem_tables` be assured that there's nothing wrong, it's just there's a long delay between that message and the next (`starting system coordination`) being logged.

-    During this time the operator is not installing other subsystems because it operates in a blocking mode waiting for each subsystem to be ready before moving onto the next one

 ### Watson Studio